-Did your CoC cumulatively reallocate at least 20 percent of its ARD between FY 2016 and FY 2021?
-Yes -- -----
+Did your CoC cumulatively v reallocate at least 20 i percent of its ARD between FY 2016 and FY 2021?
+Dia 1 percent of its AND between

 Projects Rejected/Reduced-Public Posting.
 You Must Upload an Attachment to the 4B.
 Attachments Screen if You Select Yes.
 NOFO Section VII.B.2.g.